top of page

 |---|---|---|---|---|---|---|---|---|

-Phone-Free Schools Act | HB0525 | County Boards of Education - Student Electronic Communication Device Use Policy - Establishment (Maryland Phone-Free Schools Act) | Hearing 2/18 at 1:00 p.m. | Ways and Means | Requiring each county board of education to develop and implement, not later than the 2027-2028 school year, a policy limiting the use of certain electronic communication devices by a student during the academic school day; and prohibiting the policy from restricting the use of an electronic communication device for purposes documented in a student's individual education program, to address a documented health issue, during an emergency event, for certain educational purposes, to access language translation tools, or to meet caregiving duties. | |||
+Phone-Free Schools Act | HB0525 | County Boards of Education - Student Electronic Communication Device Use Policy - Establishment (Joanne C. Benson Maryland Phone-Free Schools Act) | Passed Enrolled | Governor | Requiring each county board of education to develop and implement, not later than the 2027-2028 school year, a policy prohibiting the use of certain electronic communication devices by a student during the academic school day; and prohibiting the policy from restricting the use of an electronic communication device for purposes documented in a student's individual education program, to address a documented health issue, as part of a lesson as directed by an instructor, to access language translation tools, or to meet approved caregiving duties. | |||

-Excused Absences for Civic Engagement | HB0575 | Public Schools - Student Attendance - Excused Absences for Civic Engagement | Hearing 2/18 at 1:00 p.m. | Ways and Means | Requiring the State Department of Education and each county board of education to adopt an attendance policy to excuse certain absences for civic engagement by public school students, subject to certain policies and procedures. | |||
+Excused Absences for Civic Engagement | HB0575 | Public Schools - Student Attendance - Excused Absences for Civic Engagement | Passed Enrolled | Education, Energy, and the Environment | Requiring each county board of education to adopt an attendance policy to excuse certain absences for civic engagement by public school students, subject to certain policies and procedures; clarifying that civic engagement may include testimony virtually or in person at a hearing of a public facing body, meeting with members of the public facing body, contributing to the consideration, development, or implementation of policy issues, or participation in the Maryland General Assembly Page Program; etc. | |||

-Blueprint Revisions | SB0311 | Education - The Blueprint for Maryland's Future - Revisions | Hearing 2/18 at 1:00 p.m. | Education, Energy, and the Environment | Repealing a requirement that county boards of education submit a certain technology report each year; extending the time period during which a certain method is used to calculate compensatory education enrollment through fiscal year 2027; repealing a termination date for the use of funds under the Concentration of Poverty Grant Program for the purpose of providing certain programs; altering the qualifications for an initial teacher certificate; etc. | |||
+Blueprint Revisions | SB0311 | Education - The Blueprint for Maryland's Future - Revisions | Passed Enrolled | Governor | Extending the time period during which a certain method is used to calculate compensatory education enrollment through fiscal year 2027; repealing a termination date for the use of funds under the Concentration of Poverty Grant Program for the purpose of providing certain programs; altering the qualifications for an initial teacher certificate; requiring the State Department of Education to suspend operation of the Expert Review Team Program during the 2026-2027 school year; etc. | |||

-Phone-Free Schools Act | SB0928 | County Boards of Education - Student Electronic Communication Device Use Policy - Establishment (Maryland Phone-Free Schools Act) | Hearing 3/04 at 1:00 p.m. | Education, Energy, and the Environment | Requiring each county board of education to develop and implement, not later than the 2027-2028 school year, a policy limiting the use of certain electronic communication devices by a student during the academic school day; and prohibiting the policy from restricting the use of an electronic communication device for purposes documented in a student's individual education program, to address a documented health issue, during an emergency event, for certain educational purposes, to access language translation tools, or to meet caregiving duties. |
+Phone-Free Schools Act | SB0928 | County Boards of Education - Student Electronic Communication Device Use Policy - Establishment (Maryland Phone-Free Schools Act) | Hearing 4/01 at 1:00 p.m. | Ways and Means | Requiring each county board of education to develop and implement, not later than the 2027-2028 school year, a policy prohibiting the use of certain electronic communication devices by a student during the academic school day; and prohibiting the policy from restricting the use of an electronic communication device for purposes documented in a student's individual education program, to address a documented health issue, to access language translation tools under certain circumstances, or to meet approved caregiving duties; etc. |

 Value Statement | Related Policy or Information |